Aaron Titus

-Biography

 Early life and education

-Aaron Patrick Titus was born in 1971.
-(Note: This birth year is likely but not a definite.
-Titus was reported as 23-years-old on September 24, 1994, and 33-years-old on December 26, 2004.)
-He was either born into, or later converted to, Pentecostalism, teaching Sunday school classes at a local Assemblies of God church later in life, and expressing his gratefulness for faith on his "About Me" page for a university where he later worked.
-With both of his parents employed as teachers, Titus recalls wanting to be a teacher since his childhood, and, after his first physics class in high school, wanting to specifically teach physics.
-During his tertiary education, Titus earned a B.S. in physics from Penn State University in 1993, and a Ph.D. in physics from North Carolina State University (NCSU) in 1998.
-During the 1990s, as a first-year graduate student, Titus met his future wife Kimberly Jo Gossett, a fifth-year graduate student, during a graduate student mixer, where they bonded over similar interests and beliefs.
-On Valentine's Day in 1994, Titus proposed to Gossett through a letter, which initially led her to believe the answers to the questions it contained within would prepare her to receive her Ph.D., when in reality, the answers spelled out "Will you mar²y me?".
-In September 1994, Titus married Gossett, with whom he later had two daughters named Melody and Michaela.
+Aaron Patrick Titus was born on April 6, 1971, in Wenatchee, Washington.
+During his childhood, Titus lived in several states before settling in Camp Hill, Pennsylvania, where he attended junior high and high school.
+At 14 years old, Titus became a Christian adhering to Pentecostalism, with his faith later being credited as a major part of his life.
+After his first physics class in high school, Titus decided he wanted to teach the subject.
+During his tertiary education, Titus studied for two years at Rochester Institute of Technology before transferring to Penn State University, where he earned a B.S. in physics in 1993.
+He continued his education to earn a Ph.D. in physics from North Carolina State University (NCSU) in 1998.
+During the 1990s as a first-year graduate student, Titus met his future wife Kimberly Jo Gossett, a fifth-year graduate student, during a graduate student mixer, where they bonded over similar interests and beliefs.
+On Valentine's Day in 1994, Titus proposed to Gossett through a letter, which pretended to ask her questions which would prepare her to receive her Ph.D.
+In reality, the answers spelled out "Will you mar^{2}y me?".
+In September 1994, Titus married Gossett; they later had two daughters named Melody and Michaela.

+Career

 WebAssign

 In the past, when professors were hand-grading everything, that was the biggest time constraint.
 And by the time students got homework back, they might not even remember why they got an answer wrong.